By Roy Burner - Minister of the Gospel

 A Bible commentary noted: The great concern of men should be, inward purity; for a external reformation, or an outward show of holiness, and bare pretensions to it, without internal grace, will never be of any avail in the sight of God.

-Scripture reveals: Make straight paths for your feet, lest that which is lame is turned out of the way; but let it rather be healed.
+Scripture reveals: Make straight paths for your feet, lest that which is lame is turned out of the way (or dislocated); but let it rather be healed.
 Follow (or pursue) peace with all men, and holiness, without which no man shall see the Lord; looking diligently lest any man fail (or fall short) of the grace of God; lest any root of bitterness springing up trouble you, and thereby many be defiled (Hebrews 12:13-15).

 A Bible commentary noted: Root of bitterness accurately portrays the nature of bitterness.
 First it is hidden, but when it is discovered its noxious roots have spread and it springs up as something much bigger and more destructive.